zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Create Asset`
 Create a new asset with a specified ID.

-If the asset you are trying to create references an asset type (via the AssetTypeId property) and if there is the corresponding asset type has a metadatum with the same id, then the name and sds type code of the metadatum on the asset must be null.
+If the asset the user is trying to create references an asset type (via the AssetTypeId property) and if there is the corresponding asset type has a metadatum with the same id, then the name and sds type code of the metadatum on the asset must be null.
 If the asset type does not have metadatum with a corresponding id, name and sds type code may not be null.

 ### Request
 ```text